Before you order that side of chili fries, read this.

 When you associate foods with events and occasions, you begin to adopt thoseemotional links every time you’re triggered.
 For example, every time you feel stressed or tired, you reach for a pint of ice cream out of comfort.

 Happily, the solution to getting back on track after a period of overeating isn’t depriving yourself of food or signing on to a juice cleanse.
 Here are my tips to help you set healthy, realistic goals and address the underlying issues that come with overeating.

-The all-or-nothing approach doesn’t work; it has never worked for anyone because it’s not sustainable.
+all-or-nothing approach doesn’t work; it has never worked for anyone because it’s

 One of the most common mistakes people make when they want to get back on track with a healthy diet is to deprive themselves of “unhealthy” foods they love.